ayamada/clan/README.md

 Miscellaneous

-- using autoconf, make, maven
+- using autoconf, make, maven (change to only lein in future)

 ----------------------------------------------------------------